Transforming Math Students into Strategic Thinkers

 What Studies Tell Us About How People Learn Best

 Active Learning Works: Research consistently shows that active engagement with material leads to better retention than passive review.
-Students who practice retrieval, explain concepts aloud, and work through problems retain significantly more information than those who simply re-read notes or copy and paste or memorize template solutions.
+Students who practice retrieval, explain concepts aloud, and work through problems retain significantly more information than those who simply re-read notes or memorize template solutions.

 Source: Karpicke & Roediger, 2008; Freeman et al., 2014